twhogan34/ruby_practice/todo_project/README.md

 a.title = "Some new Titls"
 a.due_date = Date.parse("xxx") # Should only accept date objects

 Todo.sync # Should Synchronise with online Todos Service.
-This is HARD!
+This is HARD! ,x

 sync

+expect
+display
+contains